Set Build vs Virtual Production: Which Is Best For Your Brand?

 Planning A Room Set Shoot

 The main advantage of commissioning a room set is the flexibility you have with the design, your shot list, and additional creative options.
-In a set you have freedom to ask for different camera angles, which provides more options for both stills and video.
+In a set you have freedom to ask for vastly different camera angles, which provides more options for both stills and video.

 However, building a set requires dedicated time, material, and specialist labour before shooting can begin, and this requires necessary budget.
 Once built, the size and structure of the set are fixed, which restricts the amount of variation between shots.
-Changes to the styling and subtle set adaptions can mitigate these issues, but significant changes need set reconstructions or multiple sets for one shoot.
+Changes to the styling and subtle set adaptions can get around these issues, but significant changes need set reconstructions or multiple sets for one shoot.

 Costs And Budget Considerations